bmxdemo/bmxproject/logbook/postings/20170922_Calibration/index.md

 ### Calibrated Spectra:

-This is the uncalibrated spectrum from the 22nd:
+This is the calibrated spectrum from the 22nd:
 This spectra has been calibrated using the same approach as was described in previous [posting.](../20170906_sans_RFI_calibrated_spectrum/index.md)